Preschoolers, Kids, Tweens

-Climb aboard an ornate carousel horse and gallop through a whirling backdrop of color and sound.
+Climb aboard an ornate horse and gallop through a whirling backdrop of color and sound.

 Test Your Horsemanship

-Command your prancing horse as the prince or princess of your very own fairytale by day or embark on a journey at night, basking in the magical glow of the carousel’s 3,328 shimmering lights.
+Command your prancing horse as the prince or princess of your very own fairytale by day or embark on a journey at night, basking in the enchanting glow of 3,328 shimmering lights.

 A Fairytale Come To Life